danielholm/ha-kimai/README.md

 > across Kimai versions.
 Bug reports welcome.

 ## Disclaimer

 This is "vibe coded".
-I previously had REST and shell commands, togehter with templated sensors, selectors, scripts and automatoins that handled my Kimai instance.
+I previously had REST and shell commands, together with templated sensors, selectors, scripts and automations that handled my Kimai instance.
 Now, I had Claude put them together with a nice config flow.

 Use as is.